How malnourished handcuffed teenage twins escaped their home to spark alert

 Louisiana State Police then were able to track down the 40-year-old and her 27-year-old boyfriend after the pair had been stopped at a traffic stop in Baton Rouge, about a five-hour drive away from their home in Texas.

-Both have been charged with two counts of felony injury to a child and will be brought back to Houston this week, a spokesperson confirmed to ABC 13.
+Both have been charged with two counts of felony injury to a child and were set to be brought back to Houston last week, a spokesperson confirmed to ABC 13.

 What’s going to happen to the children?

-A couple hours after that last update on Tuesday night, the Amber Alert was dropped as police had tracked down the couple in Baton Rouge and arrested them.
+A couple hours after that last update on the night of 18 October, the Amber Alert was dropped as police had tracked down the couple in Baton Rouge and arrested them.
 One child was with the couple, while the remaining four, they confirmed, had been dropped off at the home of a relative.

 All seven children, which include the 16-year-old twins, a seven-year-old, a 10-year-old, 12-year-old twin boys and a 14-year-old, have been turned over to child protective services.